 The three-door sports hatch will be joining the regular five-door hatch, wagon and cabrio variants of the new Opel AstraEnlarge Photo

 Sitting as the flagship model in the Astra range, the new Cabrio will replace the current Astra TwinTop but will be touted as a much sportier model.
-The new Astra Cabrio will feature just two seats and go up against premium roadsters expected from Mini
+The new Astra Cabrio will feature just two seats and go up against premium roadsters expected from Mini and Volkswagen, according to AutoExpress.

 In keeping with this premium positioning, the car will also sport a folding metal hard-top, as well as xenon headlights, a full bodykit and chrome exhaust tips.
 Its interior will be derived from the standard Hatchback but supportive bucket seats and leather trim will continue the luxury/performance theme.